zhangshuyun/gitaly/doc/rfcs/recovery.md

     longer a quorum.
 Writes to node B will fail and cause the majority vote to fail until node C has caught up.
 Node B will not be resynched automatically even though it is behind.
-    1. A repository could receive a write to a branch, but that branch update will fail since it is not at the right ref.
     1. A read from a repository could cause a 500 error when viewing a page (e.g. merge request, commit, etc.)
     1. A background job may fail trying to read Gitaly data.